4tronix/RoboBit/README.md

 The Robobit can automatically drive a Larsson scanner on the middle 6 FireLeds.
 This moves a group of LEDs in the selected colour backwards and forwards across the LedBar.

-Start the scanner to run in the background at the speed and colour you choose.
+Start the scanner with the `startScanner(...)` function to run in the background at the speed and colour you choose.
 Here we select the Red and 100ms scanning rate:

 ```block
 robobit.startScanner(0xff0000, 100)
 ```

-And stop it with:
+And stop it with the `stopScanner(...)` function:

 ```block
 robobit.stopScanner();